 The surname Chich was first found in Essex where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Chich family

-Another 153 words (11 lines of text) covering the years 141 and 1411 are included under the topic Early Chich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chich research.
+Another 77 words (6 lines of text) covering the years 141 and 1411 are included under the topic Early Chich History in all our PDF Extended History products and printed products wherever possible.

 Chich Spelling Variations